SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 #### Task 1 - Create a route in the UDR
 * Click on the Branch1 private route table (studentxx-sdwan-workshop-branch1_rt)
-* Add a default route that points to the Internal Load balancer listener
+* Add a default route that points to the **Internal Load balancer listener**
-* **Repeat the previous step to Branch2 and Branch3 Route Tables (please use the correct ip as the next hop)**
+* **Repeat the previous step to Branch2 and Branch3 Route Tables (please use the correct ip as the next hop ie the correct Internal Load balancer listener ip)**

     ![udr](images/defaultroutebranch1.jpg)